-Year Ended December 31, 2018 2017 ALRN-6924 and p53 program \$ 10,730 \$ 8,755 Other early-stage development programs 336 232 Employee, facility and other development expenses 7,382 5,252 Total research and development expenses \$ 18,448 \$ 14,239
+Year Ended December 31, 2019 2018 ALRN-6924 \$ 11,284 \$ 10,730 Other early-stage development programs 592 336 Employee, facility and other development expenses 5,787 7,382 Total research and development expenses \$ 17,663 \$ 18,448

 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect to incur significant research and development expenses in the foreseeable future as we continue our non-clinical research testing a variety of approved drugs in combination with ALRN-6924, initiate additional clinical trials of ALRN-6924, pursue later stages of clinical development of ALRN-6924, initiate clinical trials for product candidates other than ALRN-6924 and continue to discover and develop additional product candidates, including product candidates for targets in which we have made substantial investments in prior years for the treatment of a variety of disease indications.
+Pending the results of our ongoing studies, and our ability to obtain additional funding in the future, we expect to incur significant research and development expenses in the foreseeable future as we continue our ongoing clinical trial of ALRN-6924, continue our non-clinical research with ALRN-6924, initiate additional clinical trials of ALRN-6924 and pursue later stages of clinical development of ALRN-6924.